hazelcast/hazelcast/hazelcast-documentation/src/StatisticsAPIPerNode.md

   NearCacheStats nearCacheStatistics = mapStatistics.getNearCacheStats();
   System.out.println("near cache hit/miss ratio= " + nearCacheStatistics.getRatio());
 ```
-Here are the list of metrics that can be accessed via `NearCacheStats` object.
+Below is the list of metrics that can be accessed via `NearCacheStats` object.
-This behaviour applies to both client and node near caches.
+This behavior applies to both client and node near caches.

 ```java
   /**